Skip to Main Content

 Rue Droite and the Architecture of Restraint

 Vieux-Nice is one of the few historic urban cores in the French Mediterranean where the street grid still functions as it did centuries ago.
-Rue Droite — straight, narrow, cutting through the old city's Baroque district — is a lane where facades press close enough to shade the pavement for most of the day.
+Rue Droite, straight, narrow, cutting through the old city's Baroque district, is a lane where facades press close enough to shade the pavement for most of the day.
 Buildings here carry their history in the stone itself: ochre and terracotta renders, tall shuttered windows, ground-floor openings that have housed bakeries, workshops, and eating places across multiple generations.
-Chez Thérésa sits at number 28, embedded in that continuity rather than decorating it.
+Chez Thérésa is a restaurant at 28 Rue Droite, Nice, serving Traditional Niçoise cooking at a casual, walk-in-friendly price point.

 That physical register places Chez Thérésa in a different competitive tier from the city's modern tasting-menu addresses.
 Flaveur and L'Aromate operate at the €€€€ level with creative menus and the kind of formal progression that demands a corresponding room.
 Les Agitateurs and ONICE similarly frame their cooking inside spaces where the design is part of the editorial.
 Chez Thérésa proposes something older and more immediate: a room that makes no claim beyond its own walls, and a location inside one of the most architecturally coherent medieval quarters on the Riviera.